Omar-Al-Badi/Expo-App-Chatwoot/replit.md

   - **Quoted messages**: Matches `message.replyTo.id` to stored message IDs (Waha format)
   - **Manual tags**: Extracts session tag from message body (#TAG or [#TAG])
 - **Real-time delivery**:
-  - **Web**: Server-Sent Events (SSE) endpoint pushes owner replies to connected browsers
   - **Mobile**: 3-second polling to fetch queued replies
-- **Multi-client support**: Multiple browser tabs/devices for same customer all receive replies via broadcast
-- **Offline queuing**: Replies are queued when customer is offline and delivered on reconnection
+- **Offline queuing**: Replies are queued when customer is offline and delivered on next poll
 - **Session lifecycle**: 7-day TTL based on last activity (send, reply, or SSE connect); automatic cleanup of expired sessions
 - **Message formatting**: Structured format with customer name, phone/email (optional), message, timestamp, and session tag
 - **CORS enabled**: Allows cross-origin requests for frontend-backend communication

 **Rationale**: This design allows website visitors to contact the business without needing WhatsApp themselves.
 The business owner receives all inquiries in their WhatsApp account and can respond directly.
 Session tags enable easy identification of which customer to reply to.
-The three-tier architecture (Frontend → Mobile API Server → Backend) solves Replit's port accessibility constraints while enabling webhook delivery.
+The reverse proxy architecture (Waha → Web Server → Backend) solves Replit's HTTPS requirements and port accessibility constraints.

 ## State Management